thuyminhtran/sdl_atf/README.md

    Sometimes you will need reinstall QT Creator to get correct qmake executable Also you can open QT Creator.
 Then go to: Tool->Options->Build & Run.
 Find Qt Versions Tab.
    Here you can find qmake location.

- 2) If you have the followong problem:

-   libavcall.a is missing

-   Solution: sudo apt-get install libffcall1-dev

 ## Run: